 By shrinking tumors before surgery, neoadjuvant therapy can significantly enhance surgical possibilities.
 For some patients, this means that surgeries can be less invasive, leading to fewer complications and a shorter recovery time.
 In cases where the tumor is located in a challenging area, neoadjuvant therapy might make the difference between the possibility of surgery and inoperability.
 Furthermore, for certain cancers, this approach has been linked to higher survival rates, making it a vital consideration in treatment planning.

 Post-surgery recovery can vary greatly among patients, and the effects of neoadjuvant therapy on this process are significant.
 Firstly, patients might notice a quicker recovery due to the possibility of undergoing less extensive surgery.
-It's important for patients to engage in proper nutrition to aid in recovery.
+Patients need to engage in proper nutrition to aid in recovery.
 Foods rich in antioxidants, like fruits and vegetables, should be a staple in the diet.
 Consider incorporating broccoli, carrots, and beans into meals for their beneficial properties.

 Physical therapy and gentle exercise, as recommended by a healthcare provider, may also expedite recovery, improving physical function and overall well-being.
 Managing pain and preventing infection are key aspects of post-surgery care, with neoadjuvant therapy sometimes resulting in different pain management needs.